dailybruin/interactive.2018.global-melodies/README.md

 ## Development
 1. `git clone` this repo onto your computer.
 2. `cd` into the new folder and run `yarn`
-3. `yarn dev` will start the development server.
+3. `yarn watch` will start the development server.
 Happy coding!